8 Dec

 But deployment speed isn't a panacea unless you are confident in the code you are deploying.
 So Zeet also makes code reviews on branch-based PRs the lowest-friction way of deploying code.
 Banana's engineering team quickly built a habit of performing a code review before merging a branch, as merging a branch now equals deploying the code.
 With their process now firmly established, the team of four can push as many as five PRs a day into production when needed, where each PR represents a material change to a machine learning model running on complex infrastructure.

-Ultimately, pain reduction in undifferentiated areas of their stack enables Banana to focus their engineering efforts on core competencies like smoothing out GPU & TPU idiosyncrasies.
+Ultimately, pain reduction across all their workloads enables Banana to focus their engineering efforts on core competencies like smoothing out GPU & TPU idiosyncrasies.

 Supporting Each Other, Past and Future